daankoning/debater.py/README.md

 # debater.py

-"A simple library to keep track of your progress and history in competitive debating.
+A simple library to keep track of your progress and history in competitive debating.